ronaldpetty/aws-ebs-csi-driver/docs/README.md

 ##### Upgrading from version 1.X to 2.X of the helm chart
 Version 2.0.0 remove support for helm v2 and now requires helm v3 or above

-The [CSI Snapshotter](https://github.com/kubernetes-csi/external-snapshotter) controller and CRDs will no longer be installed as part of this chart and moving forward will be a prerequisite of using the snap shotting functionality.
+The [CSI Snapshotter](https://github.com/kubernetes-csi/external-snapshotter) controller and CRDs will no longer be installed as part of this chart and moving forward will be a prerequisite of using the snap shooting functionality.

 The following deprecated values have been removed, and you should now use their counterparts under the `controller` and `node` maps which have been available since chart version 1.1.0
 * affinity